Non-identical moir\'e twins in bilayer graphene

-For both $0^{\circ}$ and $60^{\circ}$ of alignment, the local electron transport measurement configuration, represented in Fig.\ref{Local-NonLocal}a, shows at low temperatures the presence of very well pronounced satellite peaks at both sides of the CNP, Fig. \ref{Local-NonLocal}b.
-These satellite peaks are accompanied by a sign reversal of the Hall resistance $R_{\mathrm{xy}}$ when a low magnetic field is applied (see supplementary information).
-In the case of $30^{\circ}$, as expected, these satellite peaks are not present since graphene and BN are completely misaligned and the moir\'e pattern is absent.
-From magneto-transport measurements we extract a moir\'e wavelength of $\lambda$=14.1$\pm$0.4 nm and $\lambda$=14.5$\pm$0.3 nm for $0^{\circ}$ and $60^{\circ}$, respectively (see supplementary information).
-The good coincidence between the positions of the satellite peaks and very close values of the extracted moir\'e wavelength for the measurements at $0^{\circ}$ and $60^{\circ}$ allow us to say that a good alignment is reached in both cases.
-Notice that so far, except for a difference in the magnitude of the local resistance at the satellite peak and CNP, $0^{\circ}$ and $60^{\circ}$ look indistinguishable.
+At low temperatures, for both 0$^{\circ}$ and 60$^{\circ}$ of alignment, the local charge transport measurement shows the presence of very well pronounced satellite peaks at both sides of the CNP, Fig. \ref{Local-NonLocal}d.
+These satellite peaks are accompanied by a sign reversal of the Hall resistance $R_{\mathrm{xy}}$ when a low magnetic field is applied (see Fig. S7 of the SI).
+In the case of 30$^{\circ}$, as expected, these satellite peaks are not present since graphene and BN are completely misaligned and the moir\'e pattern is absent.
+From magneto-transport measurements we extract a moir\'e wavelength of $\lambda$=14.1$\pm$0.4 nm and $\lambda$=14.5$\pm$0.3 nm for $0^{\circ}$ and $60^{\circ}$, respectively (see Fig. S12 of the SI).
+The good coincidence between the positions of the satellite peaks and very close values of the extracted moir\'e wavelength allow us to say that a good alignment is reached in both cases.
+Notice that at low temperatures the difference between these two alignments can be reduced to a different magnitude of the local resistance at the satellite peak and CNP (see Fig. \ref{Local-NonLocal}d), which in an experiment using samples with fixed angles would be attributed to a sample-to-sample dependence.

-By following the local measurements at the CNP as a function of the temperature, at all alignments, we can extract thermally activated energy gaps, Fig. \ref{Local-NonLocal}c.
-At lower temperatures $T<10$ K, the transport at the CNP enters a hopping regime, characterized by a very slow variation of the conductance versus $1/T$.
-The thermally activated behaviour is not observed at the satellite peaks for $0^{\circ}$ nor $60^{\circ}$, for more detail see supplementary information.